2018 Innovation Grants

 Resident leaders in four flood-prone, marginalized communities explored ways to discuss climate relocation with their neighbors.
 (Photo: A community voice in Louisiana.
 Courtesy of Anthropocene Alliance)

-Representatives from these organizations shared lessons learned in this learning session recording.
+Representatives from these organizations shared lessons learned in this recording.

 The 2018 award program was made possible through a partnership with the Lincoln Institute of Land Policy and the generous support of the Doris Duke Charitable Foundation.